Azure-Samples/azure-open-ai-rag-oyd-text-images/README.md

 #### Creating config file
 For Azure AI Search to be configured connrectly, and demo app to work, we first need to create a configuration file that will have required information about your deployed Azure Open AI chat and embedding models.

-`Note`: This solution was developed and tested using `gpt-4o` as the chat model, and `text-embedding-ada-002` as the embedding model.
-Alternative models are likely to work too, but for the best experience, we recommend using the same models whenever possible.

-`Note`: If you don't have the models deployed, you can follow the [create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) guide to do so.

 Create `.env_aoai` file in root directory of this repository.
 Following are the variables that need to be set, with example values.